 Credit risk is the risk of financial loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
-Financial instruments that may subject the Company to credit risk consist of cash, amounts receivable from customers including contract assets, and its Convertible Note.
+Financial instruments that may subject the Company to credit risk consist of cash, amounts receivable from customers including contract assets, and its convertible note.
 The Company manages its exposure to credit risk by holding cash on deposit in major financial institutions.
-The Company's accounts receivable are subject to normal industry risks in each geographic region in which the Company operates.
+The Company's accounts receivables are subject to normal industry risks in each geographic region in which the Company operates.

 In addition, the Company is exposed to credit-related losses on sales to its customers outside North America, including its contract asset related to its licensing agreement with Cantabria Labs Inc. (the "Cantabria Agreement"), due to potentially higher risks of enforceability and collectability.

-As at March 31, 2024, 2% of accounts receivable related to customers outside North America and the European Union (December 31, 2023 - 5%).
+As at March 31, 2025, 14% of accounts receivable related to customers outside North America and the European Union (December 31, 2024 - 10%).

-The contract asset in the amount of \$1,509 at March 31, 2024 was related to the Cantabria Agreement and was denominated in euros.
-Included in total contract assets of \$3,042 at December 31, 2023 was a balance of \$1,699 related to the Cantabria Agreement and a balance of \$1,343 related to the licensing agreement with Taro Pharmaceuticals Inc., denominated in euros and U.S. dollars, respectively.
+The contract assets in the amount of \$1,480 and \$1,614 at March 31, 2025 and December 31, 2024, respectively, were related to the Cantabria Agreement and were denominated in euros.
 These balances represent future guaranteed minimum royalties not yet billed.
 Refer to Note 6 - Contract Assets.

-As at March 31, 2024, the Company had two customers that accounted for approximately 69% of the total accounts receivable (two customers that accounted for approximately 27% as at December 31, 2023).
+As at March 31, 2025, the Company had three customers that accounted for approximately 52% of the total accounts receivable (one customer that accounted for approximately 24% as at December 31, 2024).